RFM-Enriched Customer Lifetime Value¶

 We can visualize the results of our RFM customer analysis in the first tab of the dashboard, RFM Analysis.
 Not only does this tab include insights on the RFM scores of our customers, but here we also compare RFM to CLV and visualize the individual elements of the RFM score (frequency, monetary value, recency).

 Now that we’ve sufficiently analyzed the data from our past transactions, we’re ready to use those analyses to predict the future value of our customers.
-Within this template project, we present three approaches to predicting Customer Lifetime Value, each with their own tradeoffs.
+Within this template project, we present three approaches to predicting Customer Lifetime Value, each with its own tradeoffs.
 We don’t recommend any single approach as being the most performant because, ultimately, that will depend on your own data.

 The different approaches can be identified within the Prediction flow zone by activating the Tag View.
 In selecting the most performant model for your data, you unlock the ability to predict and assess the value growth of each of your customers based on your current strategies.
-This prediction of high value customers allows retail companies to refocus their customer acquisition strategies on customers with similar profiles to their existing base of high value customers.
+This prediction of high-value customers allows retail companies to refocus their customer acquisition strategies on customers with similar profiles to their existing base of high-value customers.

-We begin with a Probabilistic Model approach which works by adjusting the probability distribution to the RFM values per customer, and is therefore defined by each customer’s transaction history.
+We begin with a Probabilistic Model approach which works by adjusting the probability distribution to the RFM values per customer and is therefore defined by each customer’s transaction history.
 This approach allows us to also calculate the probability for a customer to be active at the chosen

 threshold_date.
 This approach is extensively detailed in the Lifetimes library documentation .